camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/uipath.md

 For this section, you have to fill the following fields:

-1. Cloud Url - it comes with a default value 'cloud.uipath.com'.
+1. **Cloud URL** - it comes with a default value `cloud.uipath.com`.
 You can always change it, if needed.
-2. Cloud Org - fill it with the name of your organization.
-See [About organizations](https://docs.uipath.com/automation-cloud/docs/about-organizations) to learn more.
+2. **Cloud organization** - fill it with the name of your organization.
+See [about organizations](https://docs.uipath.com/automation-cloud/docs/about-organizations) to learn more.
-3. Cloud Tenant - fill it with the name of the tenant.
-See [About tenants](https://docs.uipath.com/automation-cloud/docs/about-tenants) to learn more.
+3. **Cloud tenant** - fill it with the name of the tenant.
+See [about tenants](https://docs.uipath.com/automation-cloud/docs/about-tenants) to learn more.
-4. Organization Unit Id - click on 'Orchestrator' and you will find the id in the URL as in the following example: 'https://cloud.uipath.com/testOrg/DefaultTenant/orchestrator_/?tid=26929&fid=1964513' where 'Organization Unit Id' is 1964513.
+4. **Organization Unit ID** - click on _Orchestrator_ and you will find the id in the URL as in the following example: `https://cloud.uipath.com/MyOrg/MyTenant/orchestrator_/?tid=26929&fid=112233` where the _Organization Unit ID_ is `112233`.

 ![UIPath Connector configuration](../img/connectors-uipath-configuration.png)